spree/spree/README.md

 Performance
 -----------

 You may noticed that your Spree store runs slowly in development mode.
 This is a side-effect of how Rails works in development mode which is to continuous reload your Ruby objects on each request.
 The introduction of the asset pipeline in Rails 3.1 made default performance in development mode significantly worse.
-There are, however, a few tricks to speeding up performance.
+There are, however, a few tricks to speeding up performance in development mode.

 You can recompile your assets as follows:

-    $ bundle exec rake assets:precompile RAILS_ENV=development
+    $ bundle exec rake assets:precompile:nondigest

 If you want to remove precompiled assets (recommended before you commit to Git and push your changes) use the following rake task: